Iowa Inheritance Tax

 - The decedent may have left property to various organizations which are charitable or non-charitable.
 Special tax rates apply to these organizations.

-- The first $500 of the total of all Masses specified in the Will is exempt from tax.
+- The first $500 of the total of all Masses specified in the decedent’s will is exempt from tax.

 - If all the property of the estate has a value of less than $25,000, no tax is due.